 - Silpat Non-Stick Baking Mat: Another kitchen tool that I didn’t really think I needed, but so glad to have now.
 If you can spend a little more than $20 on an item that makes your cookies slide right off your baking sheet, and makes cleanup a breeze, then by all means it may be worth it for you.

-I first published this recipe two years ago, and it still remains a favorite of mine.
-It’s a perfect mix for cookie cutters.
+Brown Sugar Shortbread is a perfect mix for cookie cutters.
 The firm shortbread holds its shape well, and it’s sweet enough to not need frosting – thus the sparkling sugar adds just the right dazzle to holiday cookies.

 Note, for the ‘trouble’ (although it really isn’t all that much trouble, especially with only 4 ingredients!), you might consider doubling this recipe as it really only makes about 2 dozen smallish cookies.
 If you don’t have time to roll & cut with cookie cutters for that much dough, refrigerate or freeze half for another baking day soon.